-Definition: Support people to exercise choice in the services and supports they are seeking, and to practice self-determination in all aspects of their unique goal of well-being.
+Definition: Support people to exercise choice in the services and supports they are seeking, and to practice selfdetermination in all aspects of their unique goal of well-being.
 For those who work with people seeking substance use services, this means supporting and empowering them to achieve their well-being goals through collaboration.
 The service provider acts as a bridge and navigator to supports, knowledge, information and services.

-Tell me about a time when you worked collaboratively with an individual to resolve a complex issue or meet their needs.
+Tell me about a time when you worked collaboratively with people to resolve a complex issue or meet their needs.

-- What was the issue and how did you respond? - How did you go about helping the people using services? - What was the outcome?
+- What was the issue and how did you respond? - What made the issue complex? - How did you go about helping the people using services? - What was the outcome?
 What difference did your service make? - What would you do differently next time?